-Feel history come alive as you expose students to the sights, sounds and places that they learn about all year long.
+Feel history come alive through travel as you expose students to the sights, sounds and places that they learn about all year long.
 The impact of standing in the place where the French Revolution took root, explorers set off to discover new lands or Julius Caesar met his end is immeasurable.
 By better understanding their past, students come home more engaged and ready to take on shaping their future, and ours.

 Feel inspired and humbled as you explore the sites where so many made heroic sacrifices to turn the tide in World War II.